 From there it will also post to our FaceBook page & Twitter feed.

 Generally, feral cats should be trapped, neutered and released where they came from since they are nearly impossible to domesticate.
-I don’t know of any TNR programs in our area and there is a low cost spay/neuter program called “Snippet.”
+Google search for TNR programs in your area.

 Here is a link to humane trapping of cats: http://www.feralcat.com/trapinst.html

 There are also many links online about making warm shelters for cats.